Codeception/Codeception/docs/06-ModulesAndHelpers.md

     $this->assertFalse(empty($any), "this thing is not empty");
     $this->assertNotNull($thing, "this thing is not null");
     $this->assertContains("world", $thing, "this thing contains 'world'");
-    $this->assertNotContains("bye", $thing, "this thing doesn`t contain 'bye'");
+    $this->assertNotContains("bye", $thing, "this thing doesn't contain 'bye'");
     $this->assertEquals("hello world", $thing, "this thing is 'Hello world'!");
     // ...
 }
 ```

 ### Accessing Other Modules

 It's possible that you will need to access internal data or functions from other modules.
-For example, for your module you might need to access responses or internal actions of modules.
+For example, for your module you might need to access the responses or internal actions of other modules.

 Modules can interact with each other through the `getModule` method.
 Please note that this method will throw an exception if the required module was not loaded.